 Inside, the cathedral is simply spectacular.
 From the stained glass windows, to the massive wooden doors, to the remarkable sculptures and frescoes throughout, it’s apparent why St. Vitus is considered one of the finest Gothic churches still in existence today.

 Our next stop was going to be the Old Royal Palace, but unfortunately, it was closed the day of our visit due to some kind of event.
 Bummer.
 So we moved on to the “Story of Prague Castle” exhibition.
 The exhibition contains many palace and Bohemian historical artifacts, and is most definitely worth seeing.
 Unfortunately, photography is not allowed inside, so I can’t share what we saw.
 After seeing the exhibition, it was getting close to lunch time, so we headed back outside to grab some food before seeing the rest of the castle.
-Since it was about to be noon, though, we were just in time for the castle’s ceremonial changing of the guard.
+Since it was just about noon, though, we were just in time for the castle’s ceremonial changing of the guard.
 We were able to snag a watching spot pretty close to the action, so I made this short video.

 A word about lunch if you’re planning to be at the castle all day.
 If you’re prefer not to leave the castle complex, there are a handful of restaurants and street vendors on-site, though as you might expect, prices are higher than what you would find on the outside.
 If you walk west just a short distance outside of the castle gates, you can find many restaurants serving traditional Czech cuisine (probably touristy, but the place we found was cheap, good, and deserted to boot).
 After some delectable venison goulash and Czech beer for lunch, we returned back to the main gate to find some kind of military parade underway.
 I’m not exactly sure what was going on, but we stood around and watched for a few minutes.